 - Item 3: A conversational call to action (a link to an audit or direct profile DM invite).

-To ensure your profile functions as a high-converting B2B landing page, execute a thorough audit of your account assets against this operational checklist:
+To make the profile function as a B2B landing page, audit your account assets against this checklist:

 | Profile Asset | Optimization Action Required | Conversion Impact |